madhav-relish/SpellSentry/README.md

 # SpellSentry

-adding spme wrongg speelss in readme
+adding spme wrongg speelinss in readme

 you was see wrong grammer